harshulsahni/alexa_platform_crawler/README.md

 - Clone this repository
 - Enter this repo's root directory
 - Run `chmod +x ./setup.sh` and `./setup.sh`
-- Run `source venv/bin/activate` to use the python virtual environment.
+- [Optional] Run `source venv/bin/activate` to use the python virtual environment.
 - Update `credentials.json` with your Alexa account email and password